 - Peer education — using paraprofessionals to deliver diabetes self-management education

-Consulting services are available at a rate of $50 to $300 per hour, depending on the negotiated scope of work.
+Consulting services are available, hourly rates are contingent on the negotiated scope of work.

 Project Dulce is a diabetes care and education program that addresses the specific needs of culturally diverse populations.
 The program is dedicated to “Diabetes Excellence Across Communities,” with a mission of improving the lives of people with diabetes through culturally appropriate, community-based diabetes management, education and support programs.
 Project Dulce is recognized by the American Diabetes Association and Medicare as one of a limited number of evidence-based programs that address the needs of underserved populations with diabetes.